cryptnox/cryptnox-cli/README.md

 ---

 ## Quick usage examples
+> [!TIP]
-> 💡 The examples below are only a subset of available commands.
+>  The examples below are only a subset of available commands.
 The complete list of commands and detailed usage instructions is described in the [official documentation](https://cryptnox.github.io/cryptnox-cli).

 ### 1. Dual initialization

 1. Factory reset each card: